ciphersson/LMSfox-LM-Studio-Chat-Assistant/README.md

-# 🤖 LM Studio Chat Assistant - Firefox Extension
+# 🤖 LMSfox - LM Studio Chat Assistant - Firefox Extension

 A powerful Firefox extension that provides a ChatGPT-like interface for LM Studio with **full browser control** and internet search capabilities.